Greenlight Capital Re's Earnings: A Preview

 Stock Performance

 Shares of Greenlight Capital Re were trading at $7.39 as of March 04.
-Over the last 52-week period, shares are down 13.25%.
-Given that these returns are generally negative, long-term shareholders are likely a little upset going into this earnings release.
+Over the last 52-week period, shares are down 12.53%.
+Given that these returns are generally negative, long-term shareholders are likely upset going into this earnings release.